 Lou Reed died last Sunday, and so now the people who we have given the job of telling us who is popular are telling us that Lou Reed was popular even though he demonstrably wasn't.

 Lou Reed, in case you didn't know, was a rock 'n roll star.
 His most famous song was "Take a Walk on the Wild Side."
-It was also his best song, as measured by all his other songs, most of which were much worse.
+It was also his best song, as measured in relative terms by all his other songs, most of which were much worse.

 Reed himself played guitar only passably, and sang mostly off key.
 He said he learned to play the guitar from listening to the radio.
-We can assume it didn't have very good reception.
+I think we can safely assume the the radio from which her learned to sing and play didn't have very good reception.

 Reed's publicist Bill Bentley claims that the reason no major label would sign the Velvet Underground was because their songs were seven minutes long, rather than three.
 Maybe.
 On the other hand, maybe they couldn't get signed because they stunk--not that I would have complained if we could have subtracted four minutes of bad music from the world.